Overview

 Time Commitment

-In the Fall and Spring, you will be expected to complete at least 180 lab hours (12 hours per week), regardless of whether you sign up for 1, 2, or 3 credits.
-Many new lab members complete more than 180 hours, but this is not required.
+In the Fall and Spring, you will be expected to complete at least 180 lab hours (12 hours per week), regardless of how many credits you sign up for.
+Most returning lab members complete more than 180 hours per semester, and some complete more than 300 hours (20 hours per week), but this is not required.
+If you need to arrange a lighter workload (less than 12 hours per week), contact Dr. Barchard.

 In the Summer, you will be expected to complete at least 120 lab hours (15 hours per week) if you sign up for 1 or 2 credits.
-If you prefer to sign up for 3 credits, you will be expected to complete 180 hours (22.5 hours per week).
-Many new lab members complete more than 120 hours and some complete more than 180 hours, but this is not required.
+If you sign up for 3 credits, you will be expected to complete 180 hours (22.5 hours per week).
+Most returning lab members complete more than 120 lab hours in the summer, and some complete mroe than 180 hours, but this is not required.
+If you need to arrange a lighter workload (less than 15 hours per week), contact Dr. Barchard.

 If you do not complete the required number of lab hours, your course grade will go down.